 Ulcerative colitis is a type of inflammatory bowel disease (IBD).
-Ulcerative colitis is caused by long-term inflammation that damages the colon and prevents it from working normally.
-The symptoms of ulcerative colitis include diarrhea, fever, weight loss, bloating, and bloody stools.
+It is caused by long-term inflammation that damages the colon and prevents it from working normally.
+The symptoms of this disease include diarrhea, fever, weight loss, bloating, and bloody stools.

-When examined under the microscope, the changes seen in ulcerative colitis can look very similar to another type of IBD called Crohn’s disease.
+When examined under the microscope, the changes seen in this disease can look very similar to another type of IBD called Crohn’s disease.
 For this reason, pathologists use the term chronic colitis to describe the features seen in both types of IBD.

-Your doctors will use the information in your pathology report along with other information they have collected (e.g. what they saw during the colonoscopy and other symptoms you have reported) before making the final diagnosis of ulcerative colitis.
+Your doctors will use the information in your pathology report along with other information they have collected (e.g. what they saw during the colonoscopy and other symptoms you have reported) before making the final diagnosis.